Skip to main content

 If you don't have mytonctrl, install it with -m liteserver flag:

-wget https://raw.githubusercontent.com/ton-blockchain/mytonctrl/mytonctrl2/scripts/install.sh
+wget https://raw.githubusercontent.com/ton-blockchain/mytonctrl/master/scripts/install.sh

-sudo bash install.sh -m liteserver -b mytonctrl2 -d
+sudo bash ./install.sh -m liteserver

 If you already have mytonctrl installed, run: